 First, I should say that I have no ironclad rules about pricing freelance jobs other than trying to figure out what the client is looking for.
 In the Freelance Forecast 2010 survey 70% of the clients surveyed preferred either a firm quote or not-to-exceed estimate—and only 6% chose an hourly rate—assuming the same overall cost.

 Personally, my usual strategy is a not-to-exceed estimated range; in other words, I will put together a fairly detailed line-item quote that says the project will cost between X and Y, and will not exceed Y—if the project takes less time than my conservative estimate, I’ll invoice accordingly.
-(Behind the scenes, the reality is that I’m probably using an hourly rate to calculate the project pricing anyway!)
+(Behind the scenes, the reality is that I’m probably using a per-word or hourly rate to calculate the project pricing anyway!)

 The not-to-exceed estimate has three benefits, in my experience: